osbuild/otk/doc/directives.md

   otk.variable: variable
 ```

 It is also possible to use a sugared form of `otk.variable`.
-For any string
+For any `str`
 value that starts with `$` the value is replaced with the value as defined
 in the `otk.define` block.